Score every tenant

 properly in Perth.

-The process we use at Local Property Partners for every application, the same process that contributed to the REIWA 2025 Residential Property Manager of the Year award.
+The process behind the score.
+The same process we use at Local Property Partners for every application, the one that contributed to the REIWA 2025 Residential Property Manager of the Year award.
 Follow it yourself or use it as a benchmark for what your property manager should be doing.

 Verify identity with original documents in person